jonasbjurel/genericIOSatellite/README.md

 The Satelite library consists of two classes:

 1. The sateliteLink class which manages the low-level Satelite link (I.e. OSI L1, L2 and L3).
-It is responsible for discovery of the and topology management of Satelites sitting on the Satelite link, but also responsible for scanning the link (providing instructions and pulling results from all the Satelites on a Satelite link, responsible for the integrity of the link, and responsible for delivering raw data from/to the satelite class objects of the Satelite link.
+It is responsible for the discovery- and topology management of Satelites sitting on the Satelite link, it is also responsible for scanning the link (providing instructions and pulling results from all the Satelites on a Satelite link), as well as for the integrity of the link.
+It interchanges raw data
+    from/to the satelite class objects of the
+    Satelite link.
 The sateliteLink class has no, or very little knowledge around the functionality of the Satelites and their respective class-objects.
 The sateliteLink objects communicate with